prttp/pointless_facts_bot/README.md

 ## 💾 Translation Caching

-The bot automatically caches translations in PostgreSQL database to save API calls and improve performance.
+The bot automatically caches translations in PostgreSQL database using the `DatabaseManager` class to save API calls and improve performance.

 ### Cache Features:
 - **Automatic caching** - translations are saved after first use